flathub/flathub/README.md

     flatpak install http://drjurf.tk/scribus-flatpak/scribus-nightly.flatpakref

-(The development version is no longer available pre-built, it was too resource-heavy to maintain both versions, but you can still build it.)
+(The development version is no longer available pre-built, it was too resource-heavy to maintain both versions, but you can still build it yourself.)

 You can find the source code on [GitHub][3].